KseniaMIPT/tcrgrapher/README.md

 ```
 * df - data.table
 * Q - selection factor.
 1/Q sequences pass selection in the thymus.
 The
-default value for mouses 6.27.
+default value for mouses is 6.27.
 If a human model is taken and Q is not changed
 manually Q = 27 is used
 * cores - number of used cores, 1 by default
-* thres_counts - Only sequences with number of counts above this threshold
+* thres_counts - Only sequences with a number of counts above this threshold
 are taken into account
-* N_neighbors_thres - Only sequences with number of neighbors above
+* N_neighbors_thres - Only sequences with a number of neighbours above the
 threshold are used to calculate generation probability
 * p_adjust_method - One of the method from p.adjust from stats package
 possible options: "bonferroni", "holm", "hochberg", "hommel", "BH" or "fdr",